Frequently Asked Questions

-Yes. at the pickup I like to have you take the leash to work your dog in basic obedience, then send you home with transition homework and an ecollar.
-I provide you with a handler's course upon your dog’s graduation from training.
-You should plan to spend about an hour with me when you pick up your dog, depending upon the program your dog completed.
-In addition, I send you home with a handler’s course form that is a nice reminder of the commands corrections and body movements.
+At the pickup I typically spend about 1-2 hours working with you and answering any questions you may have.
 I see my training programs as a lifelong insurance policy for good behavior.
 That’s because once your dog trains with me I provide continuing behavior and training support for the life of your dog through free telephone and email training consultations.
 I also provide free one-on-one training sessions with you and your dog at my home for the life of the dog.
 So if you arrive home and find that you need help with a certain training concept, or even 2 years after training a new behavior develops that you don’t know how to address, just contact me!
 I am here for you!

 Do I provide my own food?

-Food is included in the price of training; I feed VIctor High Protein Puppy.
-If you would like to provide your own food, please provide it in an airtight plastic container with your dog’s name on it.
+Food is included in the price of training; I feed Purina Pro Plan Sport- Performance If you would like to provide your own food, please provide it in an airtight plastic container with your dog’s name on it.